crate/crate-howtos/docs/scaling/multi-node-setup.rst

     Configuring the metadata gateway is a safeguarding mechanism that is useful for production clusters.
 It is not strictly necessary when running in development.
-However, the `Admin UI`_ will issue warnings if the metadata gateway is not configured.
+However, the `Admin UI`_ will issue warnings if you have not configured the metadata gateway.

 You can specify both settings in your `configuration`_ file, like so: